Meaningful learning: Nature of meaningful learning

 Provided that these principles are followed, information becomes part of a hierarchically organized system in the mind.
 Within the system, the newly learned information is “anchored” and does not require constant revision to be retained.
 It is unknown for how long the information can be remembered; however, the duration of retention exceeds that of rote-learned information.
-Karpicke (2012) suggested that practicing retrieval rather than re-reading the information can strengthen the learner’s ability to recall the information in the future.
+Karpicke (2012) suggested that practicing retrieval rather than re-reading the information can strengthen the learner's ability to recall the information in the future.

+As a note, there are those who view it as unfair to cluster meaningful learning in with, what some view as indefensible, theories such as learning styles theories (Davis & Francis, 2023).

 An individual can display an understanding of the material by paraphrasing, summarizing, answering related questions, and utilizing the material to perform a task.

 Variables

 Although anyone can engage in meaningful learning, the extent to which meaningful learning can be achieved depends on a number of mechanisms.